Arrange The Following In Correct Sequence

 • Online Games: Online games can also be a fun and effective way to improve sequencing skills.
 Many games require players to follow a specific sequence of steps to achieve a goal.

 • Interactive Simulations: Interactive simulations can be used to simulate real-world scenarios that require sequencing skills.
-For example, a simulation of a manufacturing process can help individuals to understand the sequence of steps involved in producing a product.
+As an example, a simulation of a manufacturing process can help individuals to understand the sequence of steps involved in producing a product.

 • Virtual Reality (VR): VR technology is increasingly being used to create immersive learning experiences.
 VR simulations can be used to practice sequencing skills in a realistic and engaging environment.